PredragPeranovic/PredragPeranovic.github.io/_posts/2021-03-24-time-estimate-for-software-projects.markdown

 categories: [Writing challenge]
 ---

 Yesterday I built and published this blog site using github pages.
 It took me more than three full hours to finish it.
-Three hours may not seem a lot but every article that described the process was literally saying “build a blog in five minutes”.
+Three hours may not seem a lot but every article that describes the process was literally saying “build a blog in five minutes”.
 Am I that slow or we developers are that bad at estimating how much time we need to finish a project?
 Even if article titles are written as “marketing hooks” time would be seriously underestimated even if it says in a half hour instead of five minutes.

 I  confess, I’m not a Ruby developer and I used Jekyll so ended up installing ruby and all necessary gems on my Ubuntu machine, which took some time to download and compile.